ZEV Investors Have Opportunity to Lead Lightning eMotors, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Nov.
-3, 2021 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lightning eMotors, Inc. (NYSE: ZEV).
+LOS ANGELES, Nov.
+10, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lightning eMotors, Inc. ("Lighting eMotors" or the "Company") (NYSE: ZEV).

 Class Period: May 7, 2021 – August 16, 2021